CSCfi/csc-user-guide/docs/apps/orca.md

 !!! note
     Please remember to adjust %pal nproc in your input file according to the total number of requested MPI tasks (nodes * ntasks-per-node)

+## References

+Cite your work with the following references:

+The generic reference for ORCA is:
+- Neese, F. (2012) The ORCA program system, Wiley Interdiscip.
+Rev.: Comput.
+Mol.
+Sci., 2, 73-78.

+Please do not only cite the above generic reference, but also cite in addition the original papers that report the development and ORCA implementation of the methods you have used in your studies!
+The publications that describe the functionality implemented in ORCA are given in the manual.